learn to play piano

 Kathi Kerr founded Melody Music Studios in 1989, a nationwide music instruction studio.
 In 2017, she founded an independent publishing company called Melody Music Publishers for piano and singing method books.
 The learning model is small steps using drills and repetition, how students think and learn.

-HOW to Practice a Song on the Piano Read More »
+How to Practice a Song on the Piano Read More »

 Drill & Excel On the Piano